Milwaukee, 1993: The Largest Documented Waterborne Disease Outbreak in US History

 A key effort that also came out of the experience has been a collaboration of MWW with the Milwaukee Health Department that we call our Interagency Clean Water Advisory Council (IACWAC).
 IACWAC tracks and can respond to public health issues that may be related to water.
 Groundbreaking in the 1990s, the ongoing partnership is now recognized nationally for its effectiveness in protecting public health.
 The utility relays critical information about emerging contaminants, water treatment and water quality monitoring via communications with news media and customer service representatives, and at www.milwaukee.gov/water.

 At the national level to address public health and regulatory issues prompted by the concern of waterborne cryptosporidiosis and in particular the Milwaukee Cryptosporidium outbreak, the CDC and EPA called a meeting at CDC in September 1994.
 Represented at this meeting were experts from water industry and utilities, the US Department of Agriculture, the Food and Drug Administration, local (including several of us from Milwaukee), state and federal public health agencies, laboratorians, and advocacy groups, totaling more than 300 individuals from 40 states.
 From the two-day meeting The Working Group on Waterborne Cryptosporidiosis was created which included 17 task forces to address specific topics related to waterborne cryptosporidiosis.
-CDC produced a document from these efforts, entitled: Cryptosporidium and Water – A Public Health Handbook, http://www.cdc.gov/ncidod/diseases/crypto/crypto.pdf .
+CDC maintains a variety of online resources on Cryptosporidium at: https://www.cdc.gov/parasites/crypto/index.html .

 What is Milwaukee doing today to help guard against another waterborne disease outbreak?